Carencro, Louisiana: Historic schools

-In 1874, what was probably the first school in Carencro, was opened on the Auguste Melchior farm.
-Melchior, a Frenchman who had come here from New Orleans, was named director of the Lafayette Parish educational system about 1870.
-His wife, Viviana, taught at the Carencro school.
+In 1870 Auguste Melchior, a Frenchman from New Orleans, was appointed as director of the Lafayette Parish educational system.
+In 1874, what was probably the first school in Carencro, was opened on his farm in town.
+His wife, Viviana Carencro, taught at the village school.

 In 1889, Carencro had two private schools.
 Charles Heichelheim, a German, ran a school for boys, and Edmond Villére operated one for both boys and girls.
-That year, the first public school was built in Carencro, and a second story was added to it 10 years later.
+That year, the first public school was built in Carencro.
+A second story was added to it 10 years later.
 The school became an approved high school about 1917.